-What kind of information about these topics are percieved by adolescents at the age of ten to 16 and how they deal with these information is analyzed by a research project at Heinrich-Heine-University Düsseldorf (HHU).
-The project is funded by the German Federal Ministry of Education and Research for two years (2017-2019).
+What information children and young people aged ten to 16 receive and how they deal with this information is being investigated in a research project at Heinrich Heine University Düsseldorf, which has been funded by the German Federal Ministry of Education and Research for two years since October 2017.

 Communication Studies